-20 minutes 20 minutes Print on a large piece of paper or write on a flipchart the organisation's set of values as
+Print on a large piece of paper or write on a flipchart the organisation's set of values as agreed and publicised.

 If your CSO doesn't have an official declaration of values, ask participants to brainstorm the unwritten values that govern organisational culture, strategy and operations.
 Make sure you have at least 5 values to work with and write them on a flipchart paper.